HaoWen470/normalizing-flows/README.md

 where u and w are vectors, and b is a scalar parameter.

-It was shown for two instances of this transformation, named planar flows and radial flows, under certain conditions, that this function is invertible.
+It was shown for two instances of this transformation, named planar flows and radial flows, that under certain conditions this function is invertible.
 Additionally, the jacobians were derived and used in the formulation of the ELBO (negative free energy) loss function.

 Once the loss function was computed, optimization was carried out using backpropagation.